fibert/cdk-aspect-vpc-stateful-cidr-block-assigner/README.md

 3. Shrink temporary 'non-goal' AZ: `availabilityZones: ['us-east-1a', 'us-east-1c']`
     1. Test that the application is stable

-## Troubleshooting

-### Common Issues

-1. **Missing Subnet Context File**

-   Error message: `Error reading subnet context file: {path}.
-Use provided script in README.md to generate.`

-   Solution: Ensure you've generated the subnet context file using the AWS CLI command provided in the Usage Instructions section.

-2. **Empty Subnet Context File**

-   Error message: `Subnet context file is empty.
-Use provided script in README.md to generate.`

-   Solution: Verify that the AWS CLI command executed successfully and produced a non-empty JSON file.

-3. **Invalid JSON in Subnet Context File**

-   Error message: `Error parsing subnet context file.
-Use provided script in README.md to generate.`

-   Solution: Check the content of the subnet context file and ensure it's valid JSON.
-Regenerate the file if necessary.

-4. **Multiple VPCs Error**

-   Error message: `VpcStatefulCidrBlockAssigner can only be applied to a single VPC`

-   Solution: Ensure that you're applying the VpcStatefulCidrBlockAssigner to only one VPC construct in your CDK stack.

-5. **Availability Zone Conflict**

-   Error message: `Availability Zone {az} must only appear in one of: Availability Zone in VPC, or as a source of AvailabilityZoneSubstitutions`

-   Solution: Check your VPC configuration and AvailabilityZoneSubstitutions to ensure there are no conflicts.
-An AZ can't be in both VPC and AvailabilityZoneSubstitutions.

 ## CIDR Block Assignment Flow